 Written by Celestte Dills, M.A.Ed.

 Social and Emotional Learning (SEL) can transform learning environments.
 Children benefit from learning how to manage their own behavior and how to interact with others.
-In Early Childhood Education we instill SEL throughout almost every part of the day.
-We know that a child who masters SEL skills will also have a greater chance at having long-term academic success.
+In Early Childhood Education, we instill SEL throughout almost every part of the day.
+We know that a child who masters SEL skills will also have a greater chance of having long-term academic success.
 How should we teach these skills?
-What tools or strategies produce quick and effective results?
+What tools or strategies produce quick and effective results at home or school?

 Well, I’ll tell you.

-Consider the following scenario.
+Consider the following scenario on a normal work day.
 You wake up late.
 You quickly get dressed, grab your coffee, and head out the door.
-On the way, you run into a traffic.
+On the way, you run into traffic.
 Then, while getting out of the car, you spill your coffee on your shirt.
 Fully stressed, you stomp in and throw your bag onto an empty chair next to your coworker.

 There are two ways your coworker could respond: